 Matthew Bellew began his career at Microsoft leading the team that developed QJet, the query processor for Microsoft Access.
 He migrated QJet into SQL-Server and later led the SQL-Server languages team.
 In 1999 he co-founded Westside with Mark Igra and George Snelling, where he served as CTO and lead developer.
 When BEA Systems purchased Westside in 2001, Matt became Director, Development on BEA WebLogic Workshop.
 He joined the Hutch in 2003 working for Martin McIntosh, where he built the STEDI MS2 analysis and viewing engine.
 Matt graduated from Harvard in 1989.

-Josh Eckels is experienced in security-related projects, client-side end user applications, and server-side development.
+Josh Eckels leads LabKey Software’s San Diego office and brings expertise in security-related projects, client-side end user applications, and server-side development.
+He focuses on assay data management and integration, experimental annotations and general infrastructure.
+He also leads development of mass spectrometry features.
 Prior to joining LabKey, Josh worked most recently on Amazon.com's data warehouse, developing the software that schedules and executes loading and querying of more than 30 terabytes of data.
 Before that, he was the team lead for the debugger for BEA System's WebLogic Workshop.
-At LabKey, he focuses on mass spectrometry, experimental annotations and general infrastructure.
 Josh has a BS in Computer Engineering from Northwestern University.

 Peter Hussey worked at IBM from 1983 to 1987 in technical sales, then joined Microsoft in 1989 where he led the program management team on the first two Microsoft-developed releases of SQL Server.
 Peter joined Westside as a partner in 1999, where he designed the security and data access layers of the Westside platform.
 He joined BEA after Westside was acquired as Director Product Management, WebLogic Workshop.
 Peter's primary expertise lies in architecting efficient, scalable use of relational databases from application programs.
 He holds a bachelor's degree in physics from Dartmouth and an MBA from Harvard.